open-telemetry/opentelemetry-specification/experimental/trace/zpages.md

   - Adds computation of converting native data structures into JSON strings and serving these static files.
 May need extra libraries
   - Some process has to be created to update the static files in a repository and serving them at the correct endpoints
   - Initial setup may be difficult (one way this can be achieved is with Github modules)

+### Out-process

+Out-process zPages are ones that are compatible across different languages, which executes the processing of tracing and metrics information outside of applications (as opposed to in-process zPages).

+- Pros
+  - zPages can be added to any OpenTelemetry repository, and future development can be completely focused there
+- Cons
+  - More complicated than using local methods since it require setup (i.e. RPC or exporters) to allow zPages and applications to communicate.
+This would make it similar to other tracing systems.

 > GENERAL TODO: Add pictures/figures/videos, proxy/shim layer, and design docs links